|

 building is now an apartment/condominium complex. |

-Hansel Center was built in 1925 as a clinic for disadvantaged children,
+is housed in was built in 1925 as a clinic for disadvantaged

 |